Ras Laffan Industrial City

-Ras Laffan Industrial City (راس لفان) is an industrial hub located 80 km north of Doha, Qatar.
-It is administrated by QatarEnergy.
+Ras Laffan Industrial City (راس لفان) is a Qatari industrial hub located 80 km north of Doha.
+It is administered by QatarEnergy.

 Ras Laffan Industrial City is Qatar's main site for production of liquefied natural gas and gas-to-liquid.
-It hosts among others ORYX GTL and Pearl GTL plants, Qatargas LNG plants, and the Dolphin gas processing plant, the Laffan Refinery, and Ras Laffan A, B, and C integrated water and power plants.
+It hosts among others ORYX GTL and Pearl GTL plants, QatarEnergy LNG plants, and the Dolphin gas processing plant, the Laffan Refinery, and Ras Laffan A, B, and C integrated water and power plants.
 With an enclosed water area of approximately 4,500 hectares Ras Laffan Port is the largest artificial harbour in the world and contains the world's largest LNG export facility.

+Etymology

+In Arabic, the term ras translates as "head" and refers to a cape, whereas laffan is derived from the Arabic verb laffa, meaning "to wrap" or "to coil", and is used to describe trees or branches that are intertwined.